-At Ragain & Clark, PC, our attorneys understand the unique challenges associated with complex business disputes.
+At Ragain & Clark, PC, our business litigation attorneys understand the unique challenges associated with complex business disputes.
 We work diligently to resolve the matter quickly while securing the best possible resolution for our clients.
 We have represented some of the largest companies that do business in the Northern Rockies, including organizations in the energy, financial and telecommunications sectors.

 Our attorneys understand that litigation is not the best use of your business resources.
 We develop and adapt our case strategies to the specific facts of each case to reach a resolution that best meets your business needs.
 We explore all available options, including alternative dispute resolution and a negotiated settlement, before rushing into litigation.
-However, trial advocacy is the strength of our practice and foundation of our law firm’s success.
+However, trial advocacy is the strength of our practice and the foundation of our law firm’s success.
 We are seasoned courtroom advocates who are not afraid to take a case to trial if it is in your best interest.

 Ragain & Clark, PC has extensive experience representing businesses and entrepreneurs in all types of commercial litigation, including:

 Our experience in a wide variety of commercial cases allows us to efficiently learn the details of your business and tailor our advice to meet your business goals and objectives.
-From pre-suit diligence, to pre-trial discovery, trial and appeal, we are proactive advocates who pride ourselves on striking a balance between aggressive advocacy and reducing liability exposure.
+From pre-suit diligence to pre-trial discovery, trial and appeal, we are proactive advocates who pride ourselves on striking a balance between aggressive advocacy and reducing liability exposure.